 John Desmarais is the founding partner of Desmarais LLP.
 After practicing in the area of intellectual property litigation and counseling for several years at Fish & Neave, in 1992, he left private practice to serve as an Assistant United States Attorney in the Southern District of New York, where for three years he tried criminal jury trials for the federal government.
 After leaving the government, Mr. Desmarais returned to Fish & Neave and to the practice of intellectual property litigation.
-In 1997, he joined the New York office of Kirkland & Ellis as a partner.
-From 2004-2009, he served as a member of Kirkland's Firm Management Committee.
-After 13 years at Kirkland, in 2010, Mr. Desmarais left to found Desmarais LLP, an Intellectual Property trial boutique that specializes in jury trials and alternative fee structures.
+In 1997, he joined the New York office of Kirkland & Ellis as a partner, and later became head of the firmwide Intellectual Property Litigation Practice.
+From 2004-2009, he also served as a member of Kirkland's Firm Management Committee.
+After 13 years at Kirkland, Mr. Desmarais left to found Desmarais LLP, an Intellectual Property trial boutique that specializes in jury trials for plaintiffs and defendants and focuses on alternative fee structures.

 Mr. Desmarais's $1.5 billion win for Alcatel-Lucent against Microsoft resulted in one of the largest plaintiff's jury verdicts in a patent infringement action.
 This win has been profiled in the following articles: “Microsoft Hit With $1.52 Billion Verdict in MP3 Suit,” The Wall Street Journal; “MP3 Patents In Upheaval After Verdict,” The New York Times; “Microsoft Loses Music Patent Case,” The Los Angeles Times; and "Microsoft Loses Big in MP3 Patent Suit," The Washington Post; "Practice Makes Perfect for These Hot Litigators", in The National Law Journal; and "B2B Takes on a Whole New Meaning" in The National Law Journal.
 Additionally, Mr. Desmarais was quoted in "This Verdict Made Jaws Drop", in The National Law Journal's profile of the top 100 verdicts of 2007.